tisztamo/Junior/prompt/system.md

 Some files are printed in the working set.

-Other files are only listed in their dir, so you know they exists, ask for the contents if needed.
+Other files are only listed in their dir, so you know they exists.
+Do not edit files without knowing their current content, ask for their contents instead!